argunpeker/Trendyol-Manual-Testing-Portfolio/bug-reports/login-bug-reports.md

 - User is on the Trendyol login page

 **Linked Test Case:**
-- TC-07: Successful password reset flow via "Şifrenizi mi unuttunuz?" option
+- TC-07: Password reset request via "Şifrenizi mi unuttunuz?" option

 **Steps to Reproduce:**
 1. Enter an email address that is associated with user account (e.g. "testing@gmail.com")
 2. Click on the "Devam Et" button